ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 ![](<../../.gitbook/assets/image (451).png>)

 **Bonus**: it's also possible to use templating in the Timeframe property of Time-based charts.
-This means that you could for instance create a **Dropdown** component with values _Day_, _Week_, _Month_ and _Year_ and using that dropdown would automatically refresh the chart based on the selected timeframe!&#x20;
+This means that you could for instance create a **Dropdown** component with values _Day_, _Week_, _Month_ and _Year_ and using that dropdown would automatically refresh the chart based on the selected timeframe!

 This is how you would set it up: